asdf-vm/asdf-nodejs/README.md

 ## Bootstrap trust for signature validation

-The plugin properly valides OpenPGP signatures, which is not yet done in any other NodeJS version manager as of 2017-02.
+The plugin properly valides OpenPGP signatures.
 All you have to do is to bootstrap the trust once as follows.

-You can either import the OpenPGP public keys in your main OpenPGP keyring or use a dedicated keyring (recommended).
+You can either import the OpenPGP public keys in your main OpenPGP keyring or use a dedicated keyring (recommended in order to mitigate https://github.com/nodejs/node/issues/9859).
 If you decided to do the later, prepare the dedicated keyring and make it temporarily the default one in your current shell:

 ```Shell